SAVE $40 off $800+

 This book will help readers understand the difficulties in sanctioning such crime as well as promoting the theoretical framework of state crime, the understanding of which could lead to the alleviation of human suffering at the hands of criminal states and corporations.

-Unlike Amazon and other retailers who may also offer State-Corporate Crime and the Commodification of Victimhood (The Toxic Legacy of Trafigura's Ship of Death) - 9780367482107 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry State-Corporate Crime and the Commodification of Victimhood (The Toxic Legacy of Trafigura's Ship of Death) - 9780367482107, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details